openmrs/openmrs-core/README.md

 ### Scheduler Dashboard

-The scheduler dashboard can be accessed at http://localhost:9000 by default (user: admin / passowrd: Admin123).
+The scheduler dashboard can be accessed at http://localhost:9000 by default (user: admin / password: Admin123).
 It is enabled by default when running `docker compose up` command.
 It is configured in `docker-compose.override.yml`.

 If you want to enable it in other environments, you need to set the following properties in `openmrs-runtime.properties`: